This lab will give you experience with Google Cloud's Marketplace as well with nmap, a standard tool for performing network security audits.

 Custom networking

-GCP allows one to create custom network configurations as well.
-To show this, create a second network called custom-network1 and additionally configure it to allow the custom configuration of subnetworks.
+GCP allows one to create custom network configurations.
+To show this, within Cloud Shell, create a second network called custom-network1 and additionally configure it to allow the custom configuration of subnetworks.

 gcloud compute networks create custom-network1 --subnet-mode custom